 Nadine picked up a pencil from the table with her free hand, and drew a few quick strokes on the pad of paper and then held up the sketch while she took a bite of doughnut.

 Ethan stopped slapping pickles on ham long enough to look at the cartoon.
 “Older.
 There were wrinkles.
-Otherwise, kinda.”
+Otherwise, pretty close.”

 Nadine put her doughnut down and flipped to the next page of the pad.
 “Second woman.”

 “She’s the spooky one.”
 Ethan squirted mustard on his sandwich, capped it with the second piece of bread and sat down, surveying his masterpiece with doubt.
 “It needs something else.
 You got lettuce?”

 “The second one,” Nadine said.

 “Late twenties, early thirties maybe.
 Blonde.
 Pale eyes.”
 He stopped for a minute to remember the lepidopterist.
 “Really odd color.
 Sharp.
 Oval face, a little too long but not horsey.
 Pale lips.
 Doesn’t show much expression.
 Tall.
 Slender.
 Great rack.”

 Ethan looked over at her innocently.
 “Her name’s Alice Archer.
 Think of Botticelli’s Venus in blue jeans, standing on the half shell, really annoyed.”
 You can get jealous if you want.